richardlewisjones/moo.lrplugin/README.md

 ## Compatibility

-The script has been tested with Lightroom 4, although it should also work on LR3.
+The plugin has been tested with Lightroom versions 2.7, 3.6 and 4.0.

 It has only been tested on Mac OS X 10.6 so far, although it should work on Windows.